-McCarroll also touched on several of the group’s ideas and projects to grow “True Blue Spirit” in communities across Middle Tennessee:
+McCarroll also touched on several of the group’s ideas and projects to grow “True Blue Spirit” in communities across Middle Tennessee, including:

-- An online Community/Campus Connection App that would provide timely listings of all university academic and athletic events open to the public; and
+- An online Community/Campus Connection App that would provide timely listings of all university academic and athletic events open to the public.

 - A True Blue Partnership program to increase nonprofit and community support of MTSU events and activities.

 The group also plans to hold a Community Back-to-School Bash that would bring students and parents from the local K-12 schools to the MTSU campus.